NebelwerferT/debug-in-nodejs/README.md

 ## Database Connection

 To connect the database, you need to modify the ./db.js file with the appropriate database name, username, and password.
-If necessary, you can change the port number for the database in the port: <number> field.
+If necessary, you can change the port number for the database in the "port: number" field.

 ```
 const sequelize = new Sequelize('dbname', 'username', 'password', {